-- The disaster recovery license type is used for the free DR replica in Azure.
+- The HA/DR license type is used for the free HA/DR replica in Azure.

 Azure Hybrid Benefit allows the use of SQL Server licenses with Software Assurance ("Qualified License") on Azure virtual machines.
 With Azure Hybrid Benefit, customers aren't charged for the use of a SQL Server license on a VM.
 But they must still pay for the cost of the underlying cloud compute (that is, the base rate), storage, and backups.
 They must also pay for I/O associated with their use of the services (as applicable).